rvanzon/node10-express-template/README.md

 $ cd ./template/node10-express
 $ npm install
 ```
-Now go to new function created in the step abonve
+Now go to directory of the function created in the step above
 ```
 $ node ../template/node10-express/dev-server
 ```